-Aung San Suu Kyi is the State Counsellor of Myanmar.
-Her close aide Win Myint is actually the president of the country, as the constitution forbids Suu Kyi from occupying the role as her children are foreign nationals, but she is "widely seen as the country's de facto leader" per BBC News.
-In November 2015, she led the National League for Democracy (NLD) to a "landslide victory", officially taking the country out of Tatmadaw rule.
+Although Aung San Suu Kyi is technically the State Counsellor of Myanmar, she is widely considered the country's leader.
+In November 2015, she led the National League for Democracy (NLD) to a landslide victory, officially taking the country out of Tatmadaw rule.

 What Is Currently Happening In Myanmar?

 Since the coup began in February, thousands have taken to the streets in protest, resulting in deadly confrontations with the military.
 The latest death toll suggests that, as of Dec.
 6, 510 more than 1,300 civilians have died as a result of the military takeover – including 100 children.
 It’s reported that 141 people died on March 27 alone when heavy clashes erupted in the South Dagon district of Yangon.